mgdevelops2/noteTaking-App/README.md

 # HW11 - noteTaking App

   ## Description
-Alright onto something a bit more complicated, we are tasked with building an application called Note Taker that can be used to write and save notes using Express.js back-end and will save and retrieve note data from a JSON file.
-Adjusting the front-end for looks and tasked with the build out of the back end and then deploy the entire application to Heroku.
+This is a Note Taking application that can be used to write and save notes using Express.js back-end.
+This app will save and retrieve note data from a local JSON file.
+We adjusyed the front-end for looks and tasked with the build out of the back end and then deploy the entire application to Heroku.
   ## Table of Contents

   * [Installation] (#install)